buckbaskin/buckbaskin.github.io/content/small-gears.md

 gears of various designs to print well.
-There are opportunities to go down a step in terms of extruder widths to print an even smaller gear; however, at this time, I've left some margin in an attempt to have a more reliable print and hopefully maintain some strength.
+There are opportunities to go down a step in terms of extruder widths to print an even smaller gear; however, at this time, I've left some margin in an attempt to have a more reliable print and to maintain some strength.
 In the end, gears used in the differential are responsible for transmitting drive torque from the motor.

 ![Image]({attach}/img/IMG_0324.jpg)